unhm-programming-club/meeting-records/2021/Meeting0002/Meeting-Result.md

 - Discuss status of club discord and club discord bot
 - Discuss status of github pages
 - Discuss club activities proposals, group projects, and see if anyone else is interested in getting involved with the discord project, github pages project, or something else
-- Discuss club membership requirements - possible blog post requirement or project contribution requirement
+- Discuss club membership requirements - possible blog post requirement or project contribution requirement, code presentation requirement